michanto/cdk-orchestration/API.md

 Defines where Transforms of a given order are added to a Transform host.

-ImportOrders are the names of the ImportOrder constructs under the TransformHost.
+ImportOrders are the names of the Order constructs under the TransformHost.
 See {@link BaseImporter }.

 #### Members <a name="Members" id="Members"></a>